FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 ] <initial-ro-vcluster>

-Recognizing that the outcomes derived from the preceding assessments did not wholly reflect the actual performance of `vcluster`, we opted to undertake additional tests by elevating the resource constraints for the PostgreSQL database's pods.
+Recognizing that the outcomes derived from the preceding assessments did not fully reflect the actual performance of `vcluster`, we opt to undertake additional tests by elevating the resource constraints for the PostgreSQL database's pods.

-In these subsequent tests, we augmented the RAM limit to $8G$ and set the CPU limit to $4$ cores.
+In these subsequent tests, we augment the RAM limit to $8G$ and set the CPU limit to $4$ cores.
 As illustrated in the data depicted in @rw-limits, the means of the throughput values (@tps) exhibit a notably reduced variance.
-Although the throughput delta resembles that of @initial-rw-baseline, the values register an increase of approximately $50$-$100%$.
+Although the throughput delta resembles that of @initial-rw-baseline, the values register an increase of approximately $50$ to $100%$.
 This augmentation aligns with expectations, considering the expanded access to RAM by the database.

-#figure(caption: [Increased resource limits for PostgreSQL])[
+#figure(caption: [@rw @tps with increased resource limits])[
   #image("/figures/plots/postgres/limited/rw.svg", width: 90%)
 ] <rw-limits>